 Volume Potential and Expected Margins

 Identifying the average volume potential and your expected margins are two important steps.
-Factors such as location, population, demographics and fuel pricing all have influence on the volume sold in a market.
+The Seven Elements of Fuel Retail Success, and factors such as location, population, demographics and fuel pricing all have influence on the volume sold in a market.

 Knowing the population of the area you are entering and the number of sites that serve that population will give you insight into the volume potential on a per site basis.
 Ask yourself whether the convenience fuel market is currently under built or already overly saturated.
 For example, one market might have a population of 300,000 and 100 sites serving that population, while another might have the same number of sites, but a population of 1,000,000 people.
 In the latter case, the market is under served in the number of sites.
 This potentially translates to a higher average volume for those 100 sites.
 Likewise, fewer sites in a larger populated market can indicate that customers have longer commute distances and may require more frequent fill-ups — again, impacting the average volume potential for each site.